wyszo/twilio-sms-capture-aws-gateway/Readme.md

 Implement your SMS OTP verification manually and return a same static code for a test account.

 By default AWS Cognito provides an OTP phone verification implementation that works out of the box.
-If you want to customise it to return a static code for a specific account, I believe you need to implement custom cognito authentication flows and generate OTPs manually.
+If you want to customise it to return a static code for a specific account, I believe you need to implement custom Cognito authentication flows and generate OTPs manually.
 This is a significant effort, but is doable.
 One way to do that would be to use Twilio account to generate OTP passwords.

 I have not explored this method in practice as it seemed to require a bit too much effort.
 It also requires taking control of the OTP generation process for all users, which requires maintenance (as opposed to an automatic solution provided by Cognito out of the box).